SlayerT26/Tranquil/README.md

 #### MVP
 Randomizer Drink

-Navigation bar cordinating to specifific locations *Search cocktail = name
+Navigation bar cordinating to specifific locations on website

+*Search cocktail = name

 *Specialty cocktail by liquor

 *Specialty cocktail by ingrediant
-Search bars

 #### PostMVP

 Distinct CSS background and detail design

 Use of multiple API

 Creating and linking multiple css, javascript, and html files

 ## Project Schedule